Hostdon/pleroma/docs/configuration/cheatsheet.md

 ### Pleroma.Emails.UserEmail

 - `:logo` - a path to a custom logo.
-Set it to `nil` to use the default Pleroma logo.
+Set it to `nil` to use the default Akkoma logo.
 - `:styling` - a map with color settings for email templates.

 ### Pleroma.Emails.NewUsersDigestEmail